rohan220217/open-source-internships/README.md

 ## Why open source internships?

 Are you a computer science student looking for an open source internship?

 Looking to compete in an open source competition?

 Looking for an open source club at your university?

 Then look no further than open source internships!

+This is your one-stop shop for all your open source needs!

+Save time spent searching for open source opportunities and get to contributing sooner!

+Open source internships is a JavaSript based web-app

 ## Run locally 🛠